-The Cambridge Law course is comprehensive and varied, covering all the foundational topics, such as contract, tort, criminal law, constitutional law, equity, and EU law.
-Students can take three electives in each of their second and third year of study, across a range of topics such as family law, company law, international law and jurisprudence.
+The Cambridge Law course is comprehensive and varied, covering foundational topics such as civil, tort, criminal and constitutional law in the first year.
+Students choose five papers in each of their second and third years of study, across a wide range of topics such as contract law, family law, company law, international law and jurisprudence.
 More information about the structure and content of the course can be found on the University website.

 Law at Murray Edwards College